AntoBrandi/Robotics-and-ROS-2-Learn-by-Doing-Manipulators/README.md

 * [Udemy](https://www.udemy.com/course/robotics-and-ros-learn-by-doing-manipulators/?couponCode=LEARNBYDOING)

-In this course I'll guid you through the creation of a real robotic arm that you can control with your voice using the Amazon Alexa voice assistant.
+In this course, I'll guide you through the creation of a real robotic arm that you can control with your voice using the Amazon Alexa voice assistant.
 Some of the concepts that are covered in this course are

 * Gazebo Simulation